SaraAlert/SaraAlert/docs/api/api-coming-soon.md

 ---
-layout: page
+layout: default
-title: "API Coming Soon"
+title: Coming Soon
-permalink: /api/coming-soon
+parent: API
+nav_order: 2
 ---
 **Below you will find a list of ongoing work that affects the Sara Alert™ API.
 This page will be updated regularly.
 If you have any questions on the information here, please email them to our API Help Desk, saraalert-interop@mitre.org.
-For past release notes, please see [API Release Notes](https://github.com/SaraAlert/SaraAlert/wiki/API-Release-Notes).**
+For past release notes, please see [API Release Notes](api-release-notes).**

 ## Planned for 1.18.0* (previously was targeting 1.17):
 * Adding support for the following attributes on the Patient resource: